-Greensboro Bound has brought more than 150 authors to Greensboro in the past two years, with another 50+ slated to appear this May.
-In 2019 nearly 4,000 people attended the Festival, a 24% increase from our first year!
+Greensboro Bound has brought more than 175 authors to Greensboro in it’s first two years, with another 50+ that were slated to appear in May 2020 before the festival had to be cancelled due to COVID-19.
+In 2018 and 2019 combined, 7,000 people attended the Festival.

 We’ve hosted the likes of: